Google Data Scientist Interview Guide

 At Google, data drives pretty much all major decision-making.
 Using analytical skills and statistical methods, you’d be mining data to identify opportunities for Google and their clients to operate more efficiently.

 Data Scientists at Google work across diverse domains, collaborating with teams throughout the company to tackle a wide range of challenges.
 They apply their expertise in data science, machine learning, and analytics to domains such as search and information retrieval, advertising and marketing, natural language processing (NLP), machine learning infrastructure, and user experience and product improvement.
 For example, Google has recently been hiring DSes for the advertising domain where the core responsibilities included - providing support in media strategy, measurement and optimization that require expertise in advanced analytics work, with special focus on Marketing Mix Modeling (MMMs).
 This is just an example, of course.
 There are plenty of other roles - and correspondingly nuances of the craft you’d be expected to over-index on;; but we hope this gives you a flavor for what the role could look like.
+You might also find the Meta DS Analytical Execution and Capital One Machine Learning Engineer guides useful.

 How to Apply for a Data Scientist Job at Google?